zipi/RubyLibSoX/README.md

 ## Attribution

 This project started as a fork of [faridco/rsox](https://github.com/faridco/rsox).
 I was looking for low level access to libsox from ruby and that was the best available, but it didn't do everything I needed.
-It did get me started on extending Ruby with C-lang and was very helpful to get this project going initally.
-Since then I've changed so much it no longer much resembles the rsox project.
+It did get me started on extending Ruby with C-lang and was very helpful.
+Since then I've changed this project so much it no longer much resembles the rsox project.
 The most significant change was to limit the C-lang to exposing internals of libsox and providing some Ruby classes to create and API that is better suited to Ruby programs and can be tested.
-So a tip of the hat to Farid Bagishev, and thanks for everything I learned from looking at the rsox gem.
+So a tip of the hat to Farid Bagishev, and thanks for everything I learned from your rsox gem.